mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   You can get a reference to the underlying DOM node of our components via `ref` prop.
   The component relied on [`ReactDOM.findDOMNode`](https://reactjs.org/docs/react-dom.html#finddomnode) which is [deprecated in `React.StrictMode`](https://reactjs.org/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage).

+  > ✅ This is handled in [🪄preset-safe codemod](#preset-safe) by applying fake `RootRef` component to prevent application crash, further fixes are required.

   ```diff
   -<RootRef rootRef={ref}>
   -  <Button />